-- .
-Sanitation (disinfectant) wipes for direct care workers hired through consumer-directed care; - . hand sanitizer and disinfectant spray for direct care workers hired through consumer-directed care; - . thermometer; - . specific colored trash liners or biohazard disposable bags to be used to manage dirty linen of a waiver participant who has a short-term infection condition to prevent spread; - .
-The coverage of a tablet or smartphone for identified waiver participants to promote telephonic/electronic engagements with service providers for telehealth, monitoring, and linkage and is restricted to individuals who do not have access to tablets or smartphones through the state plan.
-Coverage is approved based on financial need and when determined a necessary.

-hypoallergenic pillows and blinds, when determined to necessary consistent with a medical condition.
+- Sanitation (disinfectant) wipes for direct care workers hired through consumer-directed care; - · hand sanitizer and disinfectant spray for direct care workers hired through consumer-directed care; - thermometer; - specific colored trash liners or biohazard disposable bags to be used to manage dirty linen of a waiver participant who has a short-term infection condition to prevent spread; - The coverage of a tablet or smartphone for identified waiver participants to promote telephonic/electronic engagements with service providers for telehealth, monitoring, and linkage and is restricted to individuals who do not have access to tablets or smartphones through the state plan.
+Coverage of data plan to operationalize the smart device.
+Coverage is approved based on financial need and when determined a necessary. hypoallergenic pillows and blinds, when determined to necessary consistent with a medical condition.